 Specifically, the IP rating is a number that indicates what level of protection it has against both solids and liquids.
 The first number you’ll find in an IPXX number is how it fares against solid particle; the second number relates to how it handles with liquids.

-Take the Galaxy S9, for example.
-The new Samsung phone comes with an IP68 rating.
-But what does that really mean?
+Take the Samsung Galaxy S9, for example.
+We understand that the flagship phone comes with an IP68 rating, but what does that really mean?

 Using the chart below, courtesy of WestMarine, we can see that the phone is totally protected against dust as well as long periods of water immersion over one meter.